leondz/dagw-site/content/home/intro.md

 That's all we ask in return for our work; no money, no signed agreement, no royalties - just acknowledgment.
 We hope you think that's fair.

+If you cannot acknowledge the project like this, you are not licensed to use the data.

 ## Models using Danish Gigaword

-* Ælæctra - A Step Towards More Efficient Danish Natural Language Processing [Huggingface Model Hub](https://huggingface.co/Maltehb/-l-ctra-danish-electra-small-uncased)
+* Ælæctra - A Step Towards More Efficient Danish Natural Language Processing.
+[Huggingface Model Hub](https://huggingface.co/Maltehb/-l-ctra-danish-electra-small-uncased)

 We're interested in how DAGW is used; please contact us if you train a model over it.